bnossum/midgetv/sw/first/README.md

-Here are very short test programs to test instructions.
+Here are short programs to test instructions.